syncfusion-content/windowsforms-docs/WindowsForms/Ribbon/Application-Menu.md

 ---
 layout: post
-title: Application-Menu | WindowsForms | Syncfusion
+title: Application-Menu | WindowsForms RibbonControlAdv| Syncfusion
-description: application menu
+description: Learn here abouut how to add the item in application menu and minimize the menu bar panel in Windows Forms RibbonControlAdv.
 platform: WindowsForms
 control: RibbonControlAdv
 documentation: ug